aeternity/protocol/node/api/channels_api_usage.md

 [here](../../channels/authentication.md).

 ## Introduction
-You interact with an aeternity node both through HTTP requests and WebSocket connections.
+You interact with an æternity node both through HTTP requests and WebSocket connections.
 To learn more about channels and their life cycle see [the doc](../../channels/README.md).